MobileTeleSystems/onetl/docs/connection/file_df_connection/spark_s3/troubleshooting.rst

 But is is **NOT** recommended.

-Accessing S3 without domain-style access style support
+Accessing S3 without path-style access style support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: text